-Bulloch Academy senior Jaylen Evans has been selected to play in the 2011 Georgia Independent School Association (GISA) All-Star football game Saturday in Macon.
+Bulloch Academy seniors Harrison Averitt, Jarret Humphries, Bailey Smith and Loy Waters have been selected to play for the South squad in the 2012 Georgia Independent School Association (GISA) All-Star football game.

 BROOKLET - Eight players from Southeast Bulloch's football team were recognized with postseason All-Region 1-AAA honors, including two first-team players.

 PORTAL - The Portal Panthers remained white-hot to start the season as they ran through cross-region rival Montgomery County en route to a 70-52 victory Tuesday night.

 SPRINGFIELD - Statesboro got some sweet revenge Tuesday night as it avenged its only loss of the season, taking down Effingham County by a score of 52-40 in Springfield.

 TWIN CITY - Emanuel County Institute's potent offense didn't see much of the ball Friday night.